Officers:

 February:

 The Nominating Committee is a standing committee that reports to the President.
 The Immediate Past President serves as the Nominating Committee Chair as a non-voting member.
-The committee consists of three (3) members with representation from both academic and hospital librarians.
+The committee consists of three (3) members.

 Charge: